kiprenzo/hangman415/README.md

 To add a bit of flair, I've added randomized, campy lines for the... executioner, if you will.

+## To run

+Once you have the scripts loaded, run `python main.py` with an optional argument for the lives you'd like to have, from 1 up to 9.
+The default is 6. e.g. `python main.py 8`

 ---

 ### Profanity Warning 🤬